open-vsx/publish-extensions/.github/PULL_REQUEST_TEMPLATE.md

  - If the extension is unmaintained, please create an issue for it instead.

+For Work In Progress Pull Requests, please use the Draft PR feature, see https://github.blog/2019-02-14-introducing-draft-pull-requests/ for further details.

 -->

 - [ ] I have read the note above about PRs contributing or fixing extensions
 - [ ] I have tried reaching out to the extension maintainers about publishing this extension to OpenVSX (if no, please create an issue in the extension's repo using [this template](docs/external_contribution_request.md).
+- [ ] This extension has an [OSI-approved OSS license](https://opensource.org/licenses) (we don't accept proprietary extensions in this repository)

 ## Description